-A sandwich can be an easy throw together option for the school lunchbox but it is important to mix it up so that your child stays interested.
-Try wraps, frittatas or even pack leftovers in a cold lunchbox.
-If you are looking for some different options like Healthy Fried Rice, Pasta Salads or even a child friendly Poke Bowl check out our new eBook on The School Lunchbox: Everything You Need to Know.
+A sandwich can be an easy throw together option for the school lunchbox but if you sense your child is getting bored with it then it might be a good idea to mix it up!
+Try wraps, frittatas or even pack leftovers with an ice brick to keep them cool.
+If you are looking for some different options like Healthy Fried Rice, Pasta Salads or even a child friendly Poke Bowl check out our eBook on The School Lunchbox: Everything You Need to Know.

 3 Day Lunchbox Plan

 We’ve put together a 3 day lunchbox plan to ensure that your child eats well and the stress is reduced for you.
 All recipes can be found in The School Lunchbox eBook.

 - Orange and Carrot Mighty Muffin